-WordPress Analytics Without Privacy Concerns
+WordPress Analytics Without Privacy Concerns: Your Options

 GDPR, CCPA, cookie consent banners.
 Privacy regulations have made analytics complicated.
 But you still need data.
 Here's how to track what matters without compromising visitor privacy.